Evolutionary-Intelligence/EC-A-Modern-Perspective/Learning-and-Evolution.md

 In [Whitley]() et al.'s paper on [PPSN-1994](), initial simulation experiments demonstrated that GA with the Baldwin effect sometimes finds the global optimum while Lamarckian GA sometimes gets trapped into the local optima, though the latter shows faster convergence at the early evolution stage.
 However, more simulation and real-life experiments are still expected nowadays to compare them.
+Recently, Todd (from Stanford University) etc. have investigated the effects of different design choices of learning and evolution on the overall performance on [NK fitness landscapes](https://direct.mit.edu/isal/proceedings-pdf/isal2020/32/761/1908534/isal_a_00331.pdf).

 ## Reference